A catalog to unite them all: REGALADE, a revised galaxy compilation for the advanced detector era: Introduction

 Among recent efforts to support multi-messenger astronomy, the GLADE (Galaxy List for the Advanced Detector Era; \citealt{Dalya2018MNRAS.479.2374D}) and HECATE (Heterogeneous Catalog of Nearby Galaxies; \citealt{Kovlakas2021MNRAS.506.1896K}) catalogs have been widely adopted for host identification and statistical analyses within a distance $D < 200$\,Mpc.
-GLADE and its successor GLADE+ \citep{Dalya2022MNRAS.514.1403D} compile galaxies from multiple surveys and is complete in $B$-band luminosity of massive galaxies up to $\gtrsim$100\,Mpc, with extended coverage to 800\,Mpc.
+GLADE and its successor GLADE+ \citep{Dalya2022MNRAS.514.1403D} compile galaxies from multiple surveys and are complete in $B$-band luminosity of massive galaxies (giving 90\% of the total K-band luminosity) up to $\gtrsim$100\,Mpc, with extended coverage to 800\,Mpc.
 HECATE is a value-added catalog focusing on galaxies within 200\,Mpc, with homogeneously reprocessed distances, star formation rates, and stellar masses, including multiwavelength data from optical to far infrared.

-Despite these efforts, significant incompleteness persists beyond $z \sim 0.1$, or for dwarf galaxies or low surface brightness systems.
-Furthermore, few catalogs include galaxy extent data, despite the fact that such data are crucial for associating and studying populations of extragalactic transients, often occuring in the galaxies' outskirts.
+Despite these efforts, significant incompleteness persists beyond $z \sim 0.1$ as well as for dwarf galaxies or low surface brightness systems.
+Furthermore, few catalogs include galaxy extent data, despite the fact that such data are crucial for associating and studying populations of extragalactic transients, often occurring in the galaxies' outskirts.
 Representing each galaxy as an ellipse, based on its apparent major axis, axis ratio, and orientation, allows for more accurate probabilistic host association.
-This gap limits our ability to compute unbiased volumetric rates, or to prioritize follow-up targets efficiently.
+This gap limits our ability to compute unbiased volumetric rates or to prioritize follow-up targets efficiently.

 Here we present the Revised Galaxy List for the Advanced Detector Era (REGALADE), a new all-sky catalog of nearly 80 million galaxies out to 2,000\,Mpc.
-REGALADE combines redshift and distance data from curated sources with homogenized multi-band photometry, extent parameters, and systematic removal of stellar and spurious contaminants.
-We validate the catalog across multiple science applications -- including transient host recovery, ULX/HLX studies, and GW follow-up -- and benchmark it against existing resources such as GLADE+ and HECATE.
+REGALADE combines redshift and distance data from curated sources with homogenized multiband photometry, extent parameters, and systematic removal of stellar and spurious contaminants.
+We validate the catalog across multiple science applications -- including transient host recovery, studies of ultra- and hyper-luminous X-ray sources (ULX and HLX), and GW follow-up -- and benchmark it against existing resources such as GLADE+ and HECATE.